 America is in an energy crisis.
 Between coffee, soda, and caffeinated foods, if it provides a jolt of energy to this sleep-deprived nation, Americans will consume it.
 Once a mainstay of college kids trying to power through their finals week, energy drinks are now popular among all groups of people.

-A study published in Nature found that artificial sweeteners might actually increase blood sugar problems.
+A 2014 study published in Nature found that artificial sweeteners might actually increase blood sugar problems.
 The artificial sweeteners may alter a person’s gut bacteria over time.
 The bacteria induce glucose intolerance in both people with and without diabetes.

-The Problem with Caffeine
+The problem with caffeine

 Sugar isn’t the only concern for people with diabetes.
 The high caffeine content of 5-Hour Energy shots might also cause blood sugar problems.

 Every person responds to caffeine and artificial sweeteners differently.
-For some people with diabetes, 5-Hour Energy drinks can be consumed with zero unintended side effects or problems.
+For some people with diabetes, 5-Hour Energy drinks can be consumed occasionally with zero unintended side effects or problems.
 However, the high quantity of caffeine or the artificial sweeteners may be too much for you.